ky-ji/ky-ji.github.io/index.md

 ## About Me

-I am a final-year undergraduate student from the Department of Computer Science and Technology, Xidian Univeristy, supervised by [Dr.Fei Cheng](https://dblp.org/pid/06/5591.html).
-Currently, I am interested in building efficient AI adaptation systems at the edge.
-My research interests include but are not limited to Efficient AI and Machine Learning.
+I am a final-year undergraduate student from the School of Computer Science and Technology, Xidian Univeristy, supervised by [Dr.Fei Cheng](https://dblp.org/pid/06/5591.html).
+Currently, I am focused on building efficient AI adaptation systems in the edge.
+My research interests include but are not limited to Efficient AI and Model Adaptation.

 ## Education
 From Sep.
 2021, B.E in Computer Science and Technology, Xidian University

 ## Research Interests

-- **Efficient AI:** model compression, inference optimization, sparse computing
+- **Efficient AI:** memory-efficient, computation-efficient, and data-efficient algorithms for training, fine-tuning, and inference.
-- **Machine Learning:** continual learning, learning with noisy label
+- **Model Adaptation:** continual learning, learning with noisy labels, online learning

 ## News